Property Assessment and Taxation

 Property tax payments can be made:

 - In Person – at the reception desk at the Town Administration Office, Monday through Thursday 8:00 am – 4:30 pm and Fridays between 8:00 am and 1:00 pm.
-Cash, cheque, and interac are accepted.
+Cash, cheque, Interac, and visa are accepted.

 - By Mail – the Town of Fox Creek, P.O.
 Box 149 Fox Creek, Alberta T0H 1P0

-- By your mortgage company – the property tax notice shows the name of your mortgage company.
-We are expecting payment from them.
-If the mortgage company name does not appear on the notice and you believe it should, contact your mortgage company immediately.
+- By your mortgage company, if the property tax notice displays the name of your mortgage company, we are expecting payment from them.
+If the mortgage company name does not appear on the notice and you believe it should contact your mortgage company immediately.

 - By a Financial Institution – payments can be made at most financial institutions.